1jour1vin

 Wine rated (2021 guide) 94/100

-Coming from the northwest of Saint-Emilion, not far from the border of Pomerol, Château Corbin 2018 is composed of 90% Merlot and 10% Cabernet Franc, which was aged in 50% new French oak barrels.
+Hailing from the northwest of Saint-Emilion, not far from the border with Pomerol, the 2018 Château Corbin is composed of 90% Merlot and 10% Cabernet Franc, which was aged in 50% new French oak barrels.
 This excellent Saint-Emilion has a fragrant nose of black raspberries, blackberries, toasted spices, dried flowers, and loamy earth.
-This very good Saint-Emilion has a fragrant nose of black raspberries, blackberries, toasted spices, dried flowers, and clay soil.
-Much more refined and elegant now in the bottle than it was in the barrel, it is medium-bodied to full-bodied and has a classic chalky minerality of Saint-Emilion, quality tannins, and a beautiful finish.
-It is worth seeking out, and although it already offers pleasure, it will benefit from just 3-4 years in the cellar, with a cellaring potential of 10-15 years.
-It is worth seeking out, and although it already offers pleasure, it will benefit from just 3-4 years in the cellar, with an aging potential of 10-15 years.
+Much more refined and elegant now in the bottle than it was in the barrel, it is medium-bodied to full-bodied and exhibits the classic chalky minerality of Saint-Emilion, quality tannins, and a lovely finish.
+It’s worth seeking out, and although it’s already enjoyable, it will benefit from just 3–4 years of cellaring and has an aging potential of 10–15 years.

 Loading...